GeneralEmbeddedCLibraries/boot/README.md

 More info about no-init memory: https://interrupt.memfault.com/blog/noinit-memory

 ## **Validation of new application image**
+Bootloader support up to three different validation criteria for new application before update process can initiate:
+ 1. Application size check
+ 2. Application SW compatibility check
+ 3. Application HW compatibility check

-### **1. New application size check**
+### **1. Application size check**
-Bootloader can check if new application will fitt into reserved application flash by defining maximum application size and enabling app size check.
+Bootloader can check if new application will fit into reserved application flash by defining maximum application size and enabling app size check.

 Firmware size check configuration in ***boot_cfg.h***:
 ```C